top of page

 11. Qualified Business Income (QBI) Deduction

-This deduction, set to expire at the end of 2025, allows eligible therapists to write off up to 20% of their business income.
-However, therapists making significant business profit or those in high income households may see their QBI deduction phased out at certain income levels.
+This deduction allows eligible practice owners to write off up to 20% of their business income.
+However, if a business is making significant business profit or those in high income households may see their QBI deduction phased out at certain income levels.

 Professional accounting and tax preparation fees are deductible, as are other professional services that help your business run smoothly—like legal fees, billers, virtual assistants, or business coaches.
-These services can save you time and help you manage the operational side of your practice, allowing you to focus more on what you do best—providing therapy.
+These services can save you time and help you manage the operational side of your practice, allowing you to focus more on what you do best—helping your clients get well.

 Understanding all these deductions is the first step in reducing your tax bill.